Best Tips On How To Make Money While Travelling

-If you’re not a fan of backpacking, you can try the minimalist option.
-Pack a suitcase, get a camper and hit the road!
+If you’re not a fan of backpacking, you can try the minimalist way - pack a suitcase and get a camper.
 Don’t forget your laptop, your camera and video equipment.
-They may help you make some money while living the dream!
+They may help you make some money while living the dream.

 1. Teach English

-Today English is not considered a special ability but a life skill or an employability skill.
-Globally, people learn English as an essential skill for work.
+Nowadays, English is a life or an employability skill.
+Globally, people learn it essentially for work.

 If you think you need to be a native speaker, you are greatly mistaken.
 You need to be a Native-level speaker.
 That’s all.

 Finding a job as an English tutor is a wonderful opportunity to make money while exploring distant parts of the world.
-Japan, Thailand and South Korea are among the top ten destinations for English teachers in Asia.
+Japan, Thailand and South Korea are top destinations for English teachers in Asia.
 This is also an amazing way to travel around Central America.

 You need: Some countries require TEFL (Teaching English as a Foreign Language), TESOL, or CELTA certification.
 Courses range between 4 and 12 weeks in length and can even be taken online.

 You may or may not need prior teaching experience, depending on the specifics of the position.

 2. Teach a language online